MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 :::image type="content" source="media/error-codes/c1-error.png" alt-text="Bot error message displayed to bot makers.":::

-Errors may also appear in the [Topic Checker](authoring-topic-management.md#topic-errors) where you can easily locate and fix them.
+Errors may also appear in the [Topic Checker](authoring-topic-management.md#topic-errors), where you can easily locate and fix them.

 ## Error list

 > [!IMPORTANT]
-> The term _dialog_ is used in some error messages when it is referring to a _topic_.
+> The term _dialog_ is used in some error messages when referring to a _topic_.

 <!-- table best viewed and edited without word wrap -->
 | Error code                                                                | Description                                                      |